 Super sticky rice can replace glue in a pinch.
 Buy some sticky rice and over cook it, using one part rice to three parts water.
 When you’re finished, it should look more like oatmeal or porridge than rice.
 A sieve removes the larger pieces, or you can even blend it to achieve a smooth consistency.
 Store your rice glue in the fridge for later use.

 Uncooked rice keeps salt in a shaker from clumping.
 Salt has the tendency to attract moisture.
 When this happens, especially in a confined space like a salt shaker, clumping occurs.
 Add some dry rice to your salt shaker to keep the clumping to a minimum.
-Of course, with this method, you run the risk of rice occasionally falling onto your food.
-In the event of rice contamination, dispose of the dish and its contents, sterilize the surrounding area with bleach and (optionally) fire, and go get a hotel for a couple days to let it blow over.

 Peanut butter can remove water stains on furniture.
-I haven’t tried this, but the word around the interwebs says applying a thin layer of peanut butter to a water stain will leach out the moisture and leave it good as new.
+I haven’t tried this, but the word around the internet says applying a thin layer of peanut butter to a water stain will leach out the moisture and leave it good as new.
 Anyone care to try?

 Peanut butter is a good chrome polish.
 Use smooth peanut butter to polish your chrome.
 Apply a bit and rub the butter in with a cloth rag.

+Got some old soybean-oil mayo in the fridge that you’re trying to get rid of before switching to better mayo made with avocado oil?
 Hydrogenated soybean oil mixed and emulsified with innumerable other polysyllabic ingredients may actually be useful for something other than making small, dense LDL and ruining tuna salad.

-Mayonnaise also removes water rings from furniture.
+Mayonnaise removes water rings from furniture.
 Same as peanut butter, apparently.
 Add a layer, let it sit for about an hour, then wipe it off.
 It’s supposed to remove the stains.